Deora (custom car): Hot Wheels

 The Deora is also a major player in Hot Wheels history.
-It was part of the very first Hot Wheels line in 1968.
-In 2000, Hot Wheels released the Deora II, an update of the original.
-The vehicle is also Vert Wheeler's signature car in Hot Wheels: World Race and the AcceleRacers series.
+It was part of the "Sweet 16" Hot Wheels cars in 1968.
+In 2000, the Deora II was released, a modern interpretation version of the original.
+The vehicle is also Joseph "Vert" Wheeler's signature car in Hot Wheels: World Race and the AcceleRacers series.

 Three years later, in preparation for Hot Wheels' 35th anniversary, a full size Deora II was unveiled.
-It was built by Chip Foose and fiveaxis, and sports a Cadillac Northstar V8 engine.
+It was built by Chip Foose and Fiveaxis, and sports a Cadillac Northstar V8 engine.

-In 2021, Mattel released a Hot Wheels car called the Deora III.
+In 2019, Hot Wheels released a third generation of the Deora, the Deora III.
 However, its more open design causes it to resemble its two predecessors less than they resemble each other.
-It still has a surfboard in the back, as well as a bicycle.
+It still has a surfboard in the back, as well as an electric bicycle.
+Despite from its design, it was intended to depict a futuristic version of the Deoras.